FreeUKGen/MyopicVicar/doc/roadmap.md

 - Review and edit their profile.
 - Review files they have uploaded either directly or through FR1
 - Review and correct errors on-line
-- Review and add/change records on-line (This will not be an on-line transcription tool) enables a missed entry to be added or one changed if better understanding of the content has occurred
+- Review and add/change records on-line (This will not be an on-line transcription tool); enables a missed entry to be added or one changed if better understanding of the content has occurred
 - Upload a file into FR2 for batch processing.
 - Transcriber registration process
+- Simple WinFreeREG access to FR2
+- On-line help and documentation

-## Version 1.4 (Jan 2016)
+## Version 1.4 Search Engine Enhancements (Jan 2016)

 ### Targeted actor